 💭 Top tips

-- Don't overcook the zucchini!
+- Try not to overcook the zucchini!
 If you've ever had mushy zucchini, you know how terrible it can be.
 It's why so many people hate the poor vegetable.
 If you slice it thin and aren't using giant pieces, it won't take long to cook and it's why it's the last thing you add into the pan.

 Zucchini Mushroom Pasta